-These facts provide the foundation for the General Assembly’s designation of 26 September as the International Day for the Total Elimination of Nuclear Weapons.
-This Day provides an occasion for the world community to reaffirm its commitment to global nuclear disarmament as a high priority.
+The General Assembly commemorates 26 September as the International Day for the Total Elimination of Nuclear Weapons.
+This Day provides an occasion for the world community to reaffirm its commitment to global nuclear disarmament as a priority.
 It provides an opportunity to educate the public - and their leaders - about the real benefits of eliminating such weapons, and the social and economic costs of perpetuating them.
 Commemorating this Day at the United Nations is especially important, given its universal membership and its long experience in grappling with nuclear disarmament issues.
-It is the right place to address one of humanity’s greatest challenges, achieving the peace and security of a world without nuclear weapons.
+It is the right place to address one of humanity’s greatest challenges; achieving the peace and security of a world without nuclear weapons.

 In accordance with General Assembly resolution 68/32 and subsequent resolutions, the purpose of the International Day is to further the objective of the total elimination of nuclear weapons through enhancing public awareness and education about the threat posed to humanity by nuclear weapons and the necessity for their total elimination.
 In so doing, it is hoped that these activities will help to mobilize new international efforts towards achieving the common goal of a of a nuclear-weapon-free world.